While TinyGo supports a big subset of the Go language, not everything is supported yet.

 Types supported as map keys include strings, integers, pointers, and structs/arrays that contain only these types.
 More complex types will depend on better reflection support.

 Due to the above missing pieces and because parts of the standard library depend on the particular compiler/runtime in use, many packages do not yet compile.
+See the list of compiling packages here.

 While not directly a language feature (the Go spec doesn’t mention it), garbage collection is important for most Go programs to make sure their memory usage stays in reasonable bounds.